bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 ## The Development Experience

-Absolutely divine.
-Proper package manager.
-Proper service management.
+Absolutely divine!
+Proper package manager (`apt`).
+Proper service management (with `systemctl`).
 Emacs in all its GTK glory!
 All the fantastic GNU utils.
 Docker at its home.
 No more XCode installations.
-It doesn't get better than this.
+It doesn't get better than this!

 I'm 100% certain that Linux offers the best development experience for most software engineers.
 When there aren't hardware issues to affect it negatively, that is.

 ## Epilogue

-"Back to Linux" is a bit of a misnomer, because of the long period in which this article stayed on my backburner.
+The title "Back to Linux" is a bit of a misnomer, because of the long period in which this article stayed on my backburner.
 By the time I wrapped it, I'm no longer using Linux, at least not natively.